Volunteer to Shop

 The House Call Groceries for Seniors program pairs volunteers seeking rewarding assignments that require just a couple of hours per week with local seniors who need a helping hand.

 VNA volunteers are asked to shop weekly or once every two weeks on behalf of homebound seniors who live in their community.
-Many also take the time to visit with their elderly clients and help unpack the groceries.
+Due to safety concerns, limited contact between volunteers and residents is suggested.
+Contactless list pickup and grocery delivery is encouraged.

 Scheduling is flexible and this is a perfect opportunity for homemakers, retirees and families seeking meaningful parent/child or parent/grandchild activities, as well as high school and college students looking for community service projects.